kuuji/one-click-hugo-cms/site/content/about/_index.md

 title: About
 image: img/image0.jpeg
 about:
-  - heading: Who are we?
+  - heading: "  "
     text: >-
-      Our names are Mathew Jacob and Sae Byeon, and we are the makers of SKOA, a Toronto-based music production studio.
+      Our names are Mathew Jacob and Sae Byeon, and we are the makers at SKOA, a Toronto-based music production studio.
 We have been consistently developing our unique portfolio of music, pushing for all genres, emotions, textures.